-Product Fundraisers for the 2017-2018 School Year: Think Consumables
+Product Fundraisers for the New School Year: Think Consumables

 Thanks to our sponsor, See's Candies, for this great fundraising post!

 All around us, people are getting rid of their material possessions and actively concerning themselves with reducing their carbon footprints.
-Think about the shows and articles on tiny houses and downsizing –it’s almost the complete opposite of Keeping Up With the Kardashians!
+Think about the shows and articles on tiny houses and downsizing – it’s almost the complete opposite of Keeping Up With the Kardashians!
 Whatever is motivating the current craze of decluttering and simplifying, product fundraisers are taking note.
-The big word in product fundraising for the 2017-1018 school is CONSUMABLES.
+The big word in product fundraising for the upcoming school year is CONSUMABLES.

-In order to meet your audience’s need for welcomed products that won’t require storage, we give you the top five consumable money-makers for the 2017-2018 school year:
+In order to meet your audience’s need for welcomed products that won’t require storage, we give you the top five consumable money-makers for the upcoming school year:

 Chocolate: Specifically See’s Candies chocolate.
 It’s not just the idea of selling chocolate—a product that practically sells itself—but it’s the idea of selling chocolate of such surpassing quality that everyone’s eyes light up at the thought!
 For decades, See’s Candies has been partnering with schools and non-profit organizations, providing them with an excellent, American-made delicious product to sell and the (live human!) support needed to do so, AND allowing them to keep up to 50% of the profits, See’s has become the perfect vehicle for fundraising for good causes.
 Especially at the holidays, people will not just buy one item from a fundraiser, they stock up and give See’s to everyone on their list.
 See’s offers flexibility with several different ways in which to sell, and can be combined with event fundraisers such a movie nights, choir and band concerts, sporting events, theatrical productions, etc., to maximize fundraising.
 Click here to find out more about the fundraising offers.